 - Massage therapy

-The goal is to achieve a natural balance in treating the addiction.
+The goal is to achieve a natural balance in treating addiction.

 Recent research indicates that when holistic methods are introduced to treating heroin addiction, success rates increase.
-The holistic approach to treating heroin addiction not only examines the physical side of addiction, it looks to heal the person’s spirit and body, as well as the mind.
+The holistic approach to treating heroin addiction not only examines the physical side of addiction but also looks to heal the person’s spirit and body, as well as the mind.
 Essential to this type of treatment is eliminating dangerous toxins from the person’s body, toxins that feed the heroin addiction.
 Holistic treatments help identify triggers that cause heroin addiction and helps find alternatives to eliminated or stifle those triggers.
-Formulating of a long-term recovery plan is essential.
+Formulating a long-term recovery plan is essential.

 As with every health condition, decreasing stress and boosting one’s immunity and psychological resilience can help the body cope better, heal more quickly, and maintain health.
 The holistic approach encourages the patient to include healing strategies that support the whole person.